Monique Owens: Property tax exemptions

+In 2023, Owens applied for the tax exemption a third time.
+The board of review denied the request.

 Candidate for Harper Woods city manager position

 In 2021, Owens applied for the full-time city manager position in Harper Woods, Michigan.
 In September, the city extended Owens a conditional job offer, which she accepted on September 30.
 Owens expressed her intent to remain mayor of Eastpointe while working as city manager of Harper Woods.
 The following day, the mayor of Harper Woods announced that Owens did not meet the conditions of the contract.
 As a result, Owens did not receive the job.